-- All white or all black athletic shoes. - Shoes should be without distinctive brand markings. - Shoes must have laces (Velcro closures: K-2 only). - Socks must be solid white, black, or navy (free of logos), crew length or ankle-high.
+- White or black athletic shoes - Shoes should be without conspicuous brand markings. - K-2nd graders' shoes may have Velcro closures; 3rd-5th graders must have laces.
+Students must have their shoes fastened correctly at all times. - Socks must be solid white, solid black, or solid navy, free of logos, crew-length or anklehigh.
 "No-show" socks are not permitted.